Tropical storm warning lifted for Trinidad and Tobago

 Photo courtesy TT Met Office –

-After a tense-filled day, the tropical storm warning for Trinidad and Tobago has been discontinued.
+After a tension-filled day, the tropical storm warning for Trinidad and Tobago has been discontinued.

-It stated that the system, potential tropical cyclone two (PTC2), had moved west of Trinidad and that tropical storm conditions were no longer expected.
+It said the system, potential tropical cyclone two (PTC2), had moved west of Trinidad and that tropical storm conditions were no longer expected.

 Over the past two days, the country had been on high alert for a tropical storm.
 On Tuesday schools were closed, except for secondary students sitting CSEC and CAPE exams, and government offices as well as businesses closed early.
 PTSC halted services by 3 pm, and taxi and maxi taxis also stopped operating by 8 pm, the original forecast tine for the storm which was revised to two hours earlier.

-Also, in a 11 pm advisory, the TT Electricity Commission said it had restored power in response to at least 12 reports of outages in both islands.

-WASA, however, closed water treatment plants affected by flooding which disrupted supply to the following locations in Trinidad: Matura, Valencia, El Dorado, Tacarigua, Tunapuna, Maracas-St Joseph, the North Coast, St Cruz, St Ann’s, Moruga, Biche and Guyaguayare.
+Also, in an 11 pm advisory, the TT Electricity Commission said it had restored power in response to at least 12 reports of outages in both islands.
+WASA closed water treatment plants affected by flooding which disrupted supply to the following locations in Trinidad: Matura, Valencia, El Dorado, Tacarigua, Tunapuna, Maracas-St Joseph, the North Coast, Santa Cruz, St Ann’s, Moruga, Biche and Guyaguayare.

 In Tobago, the water supply was disrupted in Bacolet, John Dial, Mason Hall, Moriah, Richmond, Goodwood and Roxborough.